future timeline technology singularity humanity predictions events 2020 2050 2100

 The worst marine environmental disaster in US history

 On 20th April 2010, the Deepwater Horizon drilling platform exploded in the Gulf of Mexico, killing 11 workers and injuring 16 others.
 The rig was owned and operated by Transocean and was drilling for BP in the Macondo Prospect oil field, about 40 miles (60 km) southeast of the Louisiana coast.
-The explosion caused the Deepwater Horizon to burn and sink, and started a massive offshore oil spill.
+The explosion caused the platform to burn and sink, and started a huge offshore oil spill.
 This became the second largest environmental disaster in American history – behind the Dust Bowl of the 1930s – and the worst marine accident on record.

-On 15 July 2010, the leak was stopped by capping the gushing wellhead, after it had released some 4.9 million barrels (780,000 m³) of crude oil.
+On 15th July 2010, the leak was stopped by capping the gushing wellhead, after it had released some 4.9 million barrels (780,000 m³) of crude oil.
 An estimated 53,000 barrels per day (8,400 m³/d) were escaping from the well just before it was capped.
 The daily flow rate diminished over time, starting at 62,000 barrels per day (9,900 m³/d) and decreasing as the reservoir of hydrocarbons feeding the gusher was gradually depleted.

-On 19 September 2010, the relief well process was successfully completed, and the federal government declared the well "effectively dead".
+On 19th September 2010, the relief well process was successfully completed, and the federal government declared the well "effectively dead".

-The spill caused extensive damage to marine and wildlife habitats and to the Gulf's fishing and tourism industries.
+The spill caused extensive damage to marine and wildlife habitats, and to the Gulf's fishing and tourism industry.
 In late November 2010, 4,200 square miles (11,000 km²) of the Gulf were re-closed to shrimping after tar balls were found in shrimpers' nets.
 The amount of Louisiana shoreline affected by oil grew from 287 miles (462 km) in July to 320 miles (510 km) in late November 2010.

 In January 2011, an oil spill commissioner reported that tar balls continued to wash up, oil sheen trails were seen in the wake of fishing boats, wetland marsh grass remained fouled and dying, and crude oil lay offshore in deep water and in fine silts and sands onshore.
 A research team found oil on the bottom of the seafloor in late February 2011 that did not seem to be degrading.